Braves vs. Rockies Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves' Bryce Elder (4-1) will make his 14th start of the season.
+- Charlie Morton (5-6) will take the mound for the Braves, his 14th start of the season.

-- In 13 starts this season, he's earned a quality start in seven of them.
+- In 13 starts this season, he's earned a quality start in six of them.

-- Elder will look to finish five or more innings for the 14th start in a row.
+- In 13 starts this season, Morton has lasted five or more innings 12 times, with an average of 5.8 innings per appearance.

-- He has made 13 appearances and finished four of them without allowing an earned run.
+- He has finished two appearances without allowing an earned run in 13 chances this season.

 |Opponent